-- Removing old furniture and replacing with a selection from the City of Yarra Public Domain Manual - Providing a mixture of seating types including benches and seating with backs and arms. - Aiming for a minimum 60m distance between public benches - Providing a consistent orientation for bicycle hoops which is parallel to the street kerb - Introducing a minimum of 3 drinking fountains along the length of the street - Increasing the number of rubbish and recycling bins in the street - Planning to bundle power to reveal street architecture - Replacing inefficient old sodium street lighting with new energy efficient LED luminaires - Removing old furniture and replacing with a selection from the City of Yarra Public Domain Manual - Investigating opportunities for e-charging points on the main corridor or entries to the side streets
+Maintaining adequate pedestrian access

+Removing old furniture and replacing with a selection from the City of Yarra Public Domain Manual

+• Providing a mixture of seating types including benches and seating with backs and arms.

+• Aiming for at least one public bench every 60m

+• Aiming to increase bicycle parking in the corridor and providing a consistent orientation for bicycle hoops to be parallel to the street kerb

+Introducing a minimum of 3 drinking fountains along the length of the street

+• Increasing the number of rubbish and recycling bins in the street

+• Planning to bundle power to reveal street architecture

+• Replacing inefficient old sodium street lighting with new energy efficient LED luminaires

+Removing old furniture and replacing with a selection from the City of Yarra Public Domain Manual

+Investigating opportunities for e-charging points on the main corridor or entries to the side streets

-Refer to City of Yarra Public Domain Manual: Technical Notes for furniture specification and details
+Refer to City of Yarra Public Domain Manual: Technical Notes for furniture specification and details.

-- Place additional seating along the street.
-60m spacing where possible. - 2 Amalgamate parking signage and create parking zones. - Place bicycle parking parallel to the street. - Increase the frequency of rubbish and recycling bins on the street to reduce occurrence of littering - Bundle power to reduce visual intrusion of power lines in front of heritage facades - (6) Install LED luminaires to provide an even and environmentally responsible street light source
+- 1 Place additional seating along the street.
+60m spacing where possible. - 2 Amalgamate parking signage and create parking zones. - (3) Increase bicycle parking and place parallel to the street. - 4 Increase the frequency of rubbish and recycling bins on the street to reduce occurrence of littering - 5 Bundle power to reduce visual intrusion of power lines in front of heritage facades - 6 Install LED luminaires to provide an even and environmentally responsible street light source